MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 ---
 title: Unpivot columns
-description: In Power Query, you can transform selected columns into attribute-value pairs where columns become rows.
-You use Power Query's Editor to unpivot columns
+description: With the Unpivot columns feature in Power Query, you can transform selected columns into attribute-value pairs where columns become rows.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo